bluemediaapp/specification/storage.md

 ### What this state does

 The video should be stored in a folder with the video id as the file name.

+## ARCHIVE

+### Criteria

+- Not usually watched
+- Videos on their way out of the golden period

+### What this state does

+The video will be collected into collections of gzipped files and stored on our servers.
+The target is to keep the total size of collections under 50 gigs.

+## EXPIRING

+### Criteria

+- Basically never watched videos
+- We are out of space in the archive

+### What this state does

+The collection will be uploaded to sia.tech using [Sia Skynet](https://skynet.net)
+The data will be deleted after 30d so after 15d the archive will be sent to all creators which have a video in the collection.
+If they log on when the videos are in the AWAITING_PUSH state, it will be republished to Skynet by the user then updated on the database index.

+## AWAITING_PUSH

+### Criteria

+- The 30d EXPIRING time has expired.

+### What this state does

+Any videos in this state will be unavailable.
+When any client logs on it will check if any videos it has stored is in this state, it will upload it to Skynet and send back the url